stuffedwombat/stuffedwombat.github.io/about_dishonored.md

 <h3>The most important decision</h3>

 Exchanging cutscenes, voicelines and cinematics in response to Player Choice is expensive, but making mutually exclusive gameplay-content is extremely expensive.
-If we want to understand what specific type of player choice each dishonored game cares about, we just have to look for the decision that has the biggest impact on gameplay.
+If we want to understand what specific type of player choice each dishonored game cares about, we just have to look for the decision that has the biggest impact on gameplay.<br>

 The most important Player choice in Dishonored 1 is accumulative, because the later levels change in response to your chaos system.
 Your moment to moment actions not only add up to GOOD or BAD Ending Slides, they also add up to a completely different late-game experience.